-Single crystal KCuF$_3$ compounds were prepared by the method described in Ref.\cite{Marshall2013}.
+\textit{Experimental details.}---Single-crystal \KCF compounds were prepared by the method described in Ref.\cite{Marshall2013}.
 A pristine sample with the surface normal (0 0 1) was selected and characterized by a lab-based Laue diffractrometer prior to the RIXS measurements.
-We confirm the sample has the type--$a$ orbital order structure \cite{SM}.
-The RIXS experiments were conducted at the I21-RIXS beamline at Diamond Light Source, United Kingdom.
-The sample was mounted with the (1 1 0) plane lying in the scattering plane, shown in Fig.\ref{Fig1} (b).
+We confirm the sample has the type-$a$ orbital order structure (Fig. 5(a) in the Supplemental Material \cite{SM}).
+The RIXS experiments were conducted at the I21-RIXS beamline at Diamond Light Source, United Kingdom \cite{i21web}.
+The sample was mounted with the (1 1 0) plane lying in the scattering plane, as shown in Fig.\ref{Fig1} (b).
 The 2$\theta$ scattering angle was fixed at 146$^{\circ}$ throughout the experiment.
+RIXS measurements were also performed with the (1 0 0) plane lying in the scattering plane.
 The measuring temperature was kept at 16 K unless stated otherwise.
-We tuned the incident photon energy to the resonance of the Cu $L_3$ absorption peak (see Fig.\ref{Fig1} (a)) with either linear-horizontal ($\sigma$) or linear-vertical ($\pi$) polarizations for RIXS measurements.
+We tuned the incident photon energy to the resonance of the Cu $L_3$ absorption peak [see Fig.\ref{Fig1} (a)] with either linear-horizontal ($\sigma$) or linear-vertical ($\pi$) polarizations for RIXS measurements.
+The total energy resolution is about 37 meV FWHM.
 RIXS signals were collected without polarization analysis.
 For all RIXS spectra, the elastic (zero-energy loss) peak positions were determined by the elastic scattering spectrum from carbon tape near the sample surface and then fine adjusted by the Gaussian fitted elastic peak position.
-All RIXS spectra are normalized by the integrated intensities from the high energy region (0.5 eV $\sim$ 2 eV).
-The Miller indices in this study are defined by a pseudo-tetragonal unit cell with $a$ = $b \simeq$ 4.146 \AA~and $c \simeq$ 3.92 \AA.
-The momentum transfer $\mathbf{q}$ is defined in reciprocal lattice units (r.l.u.) as $\mathbf{q} = h\mathbf{a^{*}} + k\mathbf{b^{*}} + l\mathbf{c^{*}}$ where $\mathbf{a^{*}} = 2\pi/a$, etc.
+All RIXS spectra are normalized by the integrated intensities from the high-energy region (0.5 eV $\sim$ 2 eV).
+The Miller indices in this study are defined by a pseudotetragonal unit cell with $a$ = $b \simeq$ 4.146\;\AA~and $c \simeq$ 3.92\;\AA.
+The momentum transfer $\textit{\textbf{q}}$ is defined in reciprocal lattice units (r.l.u.) as $\textit{\textbf{q}} = h\textit{\textbf{a}}^{*} + k \textit{\textbf{b}}^{*} + l \textit{\textbf{c}}^{*}$ where $\textit{\textbf{a}}^{*} = 2\pi/a$, etc.